Machine Learning Engineer Salary: How Much Can You Make?

 Machine learning (ML) engineers research, design, and develop critical artificial intelligence on data science teams.
 Whether they’re working on algorithms to power your Spotify recommendations or creating algorithms to make real-time stock predictions, machine learning engineers are in high demand in many industries.
 As a result, they're well-compensated for their in-depth knowledge and ability to make decisions that drive profits.

 In this article, we'll discuss what machine learning engineers do and the average salaries by experience and location.
-Afterward, if you're interested in pursuing a career in machine learning, consider enrolling in the Microsoft AI & ML Engineering Professional Certificate to learn how to build, deploy, and innovate with advanced techniques and real-world machine learning projects.
+Afterward, if you're interested in pursuing a career in machine learning, consider enrolling in the AI Foundations for Everyone Specialization to learn how to build, deploy, and innovate with advanced techniques and real-world machine learning projects.

 Machine learning engineer salaries by experience

 Experience has a big impact on what machine learning engineers can expect to make.
 Generally, the more experience a machine learning engineer has, the more they can expect to make in their role.
-According to Glassdoor, the experience breaks down as follows [2]:
+According to Glassdoor, the base pay by experience breaks down as follows [5]:

 Those in more senior positions can typically expect to make even more.
-For example, according to Glassdoor, the average annual salary that a senior machine learning engineer makes is $140,180 across all years of experience [2].
+For example, according to Glassdoor, the average annual base salary that a senior machine learning engineer makes is $156,993 across all years of experience [6].

 Machine learning engineer industries

 As data becomes increasingly more valuable, so too do machine learning engineers capable of manipulating it with artificial intelligence.
-As a result, there are many industries where machine learning engineers can expect to find work.
-Here are the top five sectors, according to AI magazine [3]:
+Applying your expertise in an area of rapid growth may lead to more job opportunities and advancement.
+Consider the five top innovations in machine learning, according to AI magazine [7]:

 Salaries for related jobs in machine learning

-Machine learning engineer isn’t the only game in town for those with the required skill set.
-According to Glassdoor, here’s how other similar jobs’ salaries stack up:
+Machine learning engineering isn’t the only game in town for those with the required skill set.
+According to Glassdoor, here’s how other similar jobs’ base salaries stack up:

 Typically, salaries vary from region to region.
 Every location has its own cost of living and market competition, which inevitably impacts the salary that a machine learning engineer can expect to make.

-Here are the average salaries for machine learning engineers across the country – from the west coast to the east, the midwest to the south – courtesy of Glassdoor:
+Here are the average base salaries for machine learning engineers across the country—from the West Coast to the East, the Midwest to the South—courtesy of Glassdoor:

 CityAverage base salary (Glassdoor)